From BR Bullpen

 "Nothing can hurt my arm.
 I can throw curves like that all day.
 Last year, I pitched a 21-inning game for Peoria that took four hours.
 I never hurt my arm." - Joe McGinnity

 "Iron Man" Joe McGinnity was known for a submarine style pitch that he claimed was easy on his arm.
 He pitched for ten seasons in the big leagues, starting in 1899 at age 28.
 His record was 246-142, and his best season was in 1904 for John McGraw's New York Giants, when he went 35-8 for a team that won the National League pennant with a record of 106-47.

 McGinnity had pitched for six years in the minors before coming to major league baseball.
 He had also worked at an iron foundry, and one source says he got his nickname not from his iron arm but because he told people he worked at a foundry - "I'm an iron man."

-He made a splash as a major league rookie by leading the league in victories.
+He made a splash as a major league rookie by leading the National League in victories.
 In all, he led the league in wins five times in the period 1899-1906.
-He led the league in games pitched six times during 1901-07, and even was the leader in saves three times from 1904-08.
+He led the league in games pitched six times and even was the leader in saves three times.